aymencito/Identifying-High-Risk-Buildings-using-Topic-Modelling-and-Spatial-Analytics/README.md

 Topic 10: Piping unsafe due to shoddy and/ or unsupported work Key Words: pipe, tag, hous, left, issu, lock, safe

+#Spatial Dashboard
+The dashboard included a map of incidents, 3D satallite image of building and menus to filter the data.
+A user can click on an incident of interest on the map and an automatic satellite image of the building is produced.
+Notes of the incident are also created.
+Below is an image of the dashboard: